chatbottle/chatbottle-api/README.md

 ### What is ChatBottle?
 [ChatBottle](https://chatbottle.co/?ref=github) is a tool to discover the best chatbots.
 It's like App Store or Google, but for chatbots.

-You are probably know thousands of developers are working on bots right now.
-In a few months the market will be crowded and it will be much more difficult to find a bot.
+You probably know thousands of developers are working on bots right now.
+In a few months, the market will be crowded and it will be much more difficult to find a chatbot.
 ChatBottle is one more channel to drive traffic to your bot.
 Integrate your bots with the API to join the club.
 Whenever a bot receives or sends a message ChatBottle is notified.
 It allows to gather the data and measure how people actually use the bot.
 Based on the collected data ChatBottle rank the bots.